5 Simple Steps to Write Cold Emails That Get Results (Free Templates Included)

 Example:

-Subject Line: "How [Product/Service Name] Can Help Your [Pain Point] - [Discount Code Inside]"
+Subject Line: "How [Product/Service Name] Can Solve Your [Pain Point]—Plus, a Discount Just for You!"

 Body: